What is Gerrymandering?

 What is LWV-Wake Doing?

 LWV-Wake's Redistricting Committee is actively advocating for a transparent process that incorporates impartial criteria for creating voting maps.
-Committee members are meeting with legislators, observing legislative sessions, developing educational materials, giving presentations to the community, posting on social media, and writing letters to the editor.
+The committee meets with legislators, observes legislative sessions, develops educational materials, makes presentations to the community, and writes letters to the editor.
 If you are a LWV-Wake member interested in joining the Redistricting Committee, please contact co-chairs Dianna Wynn at firstname.lastname@example.org or Sheila Denn at email@example.com.

 Redistricting Reform Resources

 The resources below provide information for those wanting to learn more about redistricting reform and how to end gerrymandering.
 Many of the documents are useful for sharing with your legislators.
 (Simply click on the words in blue text to download PDF documents.)
 Additional League-related materials are available on the LWV-NC website.

 Basic Fact Sheet - This one-page basic fact sheet summarizes the principles of impartial redistricting that the League supports and lists the benefits to legislators and voters.